Tejas-Santosh-Nalawade/ACES-Hackseries-00/README.md

 ### 📖 **Git & GitHub**
 Git is a powerful version control system, and GitHub enhances collaboration.
 Explore a **Git Cheat Sheet** to master commands and improve workflow.

 ---

+## TECH STACK
+---

+## 💻 HTML5
+The backbone of web development! 🧱
+Crafted semantic and accessible web pages with ease.

+---

+## 🎨 CSS3
+Styling the web with elegance and charm! ✨
+Added vibrant colors, animations, and a touch of magic.

+---

+## ⚡ JavaScript
+Making the web dynamic and alive! 🌐
+Implemented interactive features and brought creativity to life.

+---

+## 📦 Bootstrap
+Creating responsive layouts in style! 🎉
+Ensured adaptability and modern designs for every device.

+---

+## 🌟 Features of Our Project
+- **Fully Responsive Design:** 📱 Looks great on every screen size.
+- **Interactive Elements:** 🖱️ Engaging and user-friendly experience.
+- **Team Collaboration:** 🤝 Built as a team, leveraging each other's strengths.
+- **Scalable Architecture:** 🚀 Future-proof and ready for expansion.
+- **Clean Codebase:** 🧹 Easy to maintain and understand.

+---